shimamooo/shimamooo.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a student studying Computer Science and Mathematics at Berkeley.
+I'm a student studying Computer Science and Mathematics at UC Berkeley.
 I'm generally interested in Vision Language Models and Mechanistic Interpretability, spending my days exploring rabbit holes in a somewhat-rigorous manner.
 In my blog, I like to write about whatever piques my curiosity.

 This summer, I'm researching LLM efficiency and learning strategies in parallelization, heterogeneous MoE, and complexity-informed routing, advised by Vasu Sharma (FAIR Lead).
 Previously I was fortunate to be advised by Sanjit Seshia.